 - You can carry your bag inside the bus – the only time my bag was ‘burgled’ was when it was stored on top of a bus in Guatemala.

 - Health – after three years, I’m suffering from fallen arches in my feet courtesy of too much bag weight (and forever wearing flip-flops).
 I’m lucky back problems aren’t on the list too.

 - Packing is a whole lot quicker.

-The most overwhelming reason for packing light?
+Best reason for packing light?
 Low-cost airlines

 When I booked my flight from London to Italy this summer, I had one goal in mind – finding the cheapest ticket.
 Sadly, that meant flying with Ryanair, an airline that has some of the strictest cabin baggage requirements and highest checked baggage charges around.
 Even if you’ve sworn a lifelong promise to your soul never to fly Ryanair (again), the unfortunate reality is that they aren’t the only airline ‘at it’.